Swimmer’s Ear in Children

 - Pull earlobe in different directions while ear is faced down to

 help water drain out.

-- Don't use cotton swabs in the
+- Don't use cotton swabs in the ears or

 Another tip to help dry the ears is